-If none of the above occur, then all policies and procedures are reviewed and updated on an annual basis.
+If none of the above occur, then all policies and procedures are reviewed at least every three years.

 3 Employee Consultation

 Colchester Borough Council recognises its duties under The Health and Safety (Consultation with Employees) Regulations 1996 and the Safety Representatives and Safety Committees Regulations 1977.